SkiFire13/master-thesis/chapters/4-implementation.typ

 === Performance comparison

-We compared the performance with LCSFE and mCRL2 on the examples used originally in @flori.
+We compared the performance with LCSFE and mCRL2 on the mCRL2 examples used originally in @flori.
 All the tests were performed on a computer equipped with a AMD Ryzen 3700x and 32GB of DDR4 RAM running Windows 10.
 LCSFE and our implementation were compiled using Rust's release profile.

-We started with the "bridge referee" example, a labelled transition system with 102 states and 177 transitions, checking the formula $mu x. boxx(#h(0em)"report"(17)) #h(0.3em) tt or boxx(tt) #h(0.3em) x$, corresponding to the fact that from the initial state the system can reach a state where a transition with label "report(17)" can be performed.

-We start by using mCRL2's suggested workflow to verify whether the formula holds or not.
-We first use mCRL2 to convert the mCRL2 specification into mCRL2's internal lps format:
+We started with the "bridge referee" example from mCRL2, a labelled transition system with 102 states and 177 transitions, checking the formula $mu x. boxx(#h(0em)"report"(17)) #h(0.3em) tt or boxx(tt) #h(0.3em) x$, corresponding to the fact that from the initial state the system can reach a state where a transition with label "report(17)" can be performed.
+Using mCRL2's suggested workflow we first converted the mCRL2 specification into its internal lps format using the `mcrl22lps` utility:

 ```cmd
 > mcrl22lps bridge-referee.mcrl2 bridge.lps --timings